-Four Keys to Keeping Trees and Shrubs Healthy- horticulturist and gardening expert
+Tips for Keeping Trees and Shrubs Healthy- horticulturist and gardening expert

 Proper watering, mulching, pruning with a purpose and fertilizing when needed are key to keeping your trees and shrubs healthy and promote longevity.
+Follow these four keys to keeping your trees and shrubs healthy.

 Soak the area under and six feet beyond the branch spread as tree roots go 2 to 5 times the height of the tree away from its trunk.
 Water the area under and several feet beyond the area covered by the shrubs.